rheinwein/multimodel-chatbot/README.md

 4. **Create a New API Key**
    - Click "Create Key" or "Generate API Key"
-   - Give your key a descriptive name (e.g., "LangChain Chatbot")
+   - Give your key a descriptive name (e.g., "Multi Model Chatbot")
    - Copy the generated API key immediately (it starts with `sk-ant-`)

 5. **Set Up Your Environment**